TruClient/Tutorial/RESTAPI_TCFF1202_v01/RESTAPI.md

 xhReq.open("GET","demo_get.asp?t=" + Math.random(),true);
 ```

-* The 3rd parameter has a value of "true" for asychronouse (requiring a callback)
+* The 3rd parameter has a value of "true" for asychronous (requiring a **callback** function to receive returned data)
  or "false" for sychronous (requiring user to wait until response is returned from server).

 ### setTimeout